Jiantastic/c-to-mips-compiler/README.md

 # c-to-mips-compiler

-Compiles C code into MIPS assembly.
+Compiles C code into MIPS Assembly.
 Source code is in the wjw13 folder

-Takes in C code on `stdin`, spits out MIPS assembly on `stdout`
+Takes in C code on `stdin`, spits out MIPS Assembly on `stdout`

 ## Usage